 I have summarized a number of representative studies about active polysaccharide-containing fractions from medicinal mushrooms in Table 4.
 More detailed information can be found in the individual monographs.

-Polysaccharide/ Protein Activity Subjects Ref.
-Shiitake Lentinula edodes lentinan (a polysaccharide containing no protein; must be administered by injection) accelerates dengeneration of tumor cells; increases T-lymphocytes; improves health of chronic hepatitis patients; inhibits HIV virus; benefits AIDS patients animals & humans
+SHIITAKE, Lentinula edodes Polysaccharide/ Protein Activity Subjects Ref. lentinan (a polysaccharide containing no protein; must be administered by injection) accelerates dengeneration of tumor cells animals & humans Kosaka,1986 increases T-lymphocytes; improves health of chronic hepatitis patients animals Liu,1987 inhibits HIV virus; benefits AIDS patients humans Lin,1987;

-LEM (a protein-bound polysaccharide) benefits chronic hepatitis sufferers liver protectant, anti-viral, and immune stimulating humans
+LEM (a protein-bound polysaccharide) benefits chronic hepatitis sufferers humans Izuki,1986; liver protectant, anti-viral, and immune stimulating animals Mizoguchi,1987b;